Doodles/wrks in progress

 all that swinging all that swerving

-chopping up the football field on your step-father’s t.v. set,
+chopping up the football field on your step-papa’s t.v. set;

 Aggies vrs Longhorns